Algorithm: Carryless Pairing

 Waiting for input.

 Acknowledgment.
-Thanks to Albert Visser University of Utrecht for timely criticism and guidance.
+Thanks to Albert Visser Utrecht University for timely criticism and guidance.

 Illustration: Recurrence relations are computationally expressive.